NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 The final training methodology uses a 6-stage pipeline, which was found to be critical for stability.
 Initial experiments with joint end-to-end training were prone to gradient conflicts, necessitating a staged approach to first build stable representations before introducing complex cross-domain interactions.

-![Figure 3.4: The multi-phase training strategy, adapted from CA-TCC [7].
-CoFT extends this concept into a six-stage pipeline, beginning with self-supervised pre-training on unlabeled data (Phase 1), followed by fine-tuning on labels (Phase 2), generating pseudo-labels (Phase 3), and finally refining representations with semi-supervised methods (Phase 4).](Images/Fig. 3.
+![Figure 5: The multi-phase training strategy, adapted from CA-TCC [7].
+CoFT extends this concept into a six-stage pipeline.](Images/Fig. 3.
 Four phases for CA-TCC semi-supervised training.
 In Phase 1, TS-TCC is trained with fully unlabeled data.
 Next, we use the available few labeled.png)
-*Figure 3.4: The multi-phase training strategy, adapted from CA-TCC [7].
-CoFT extends this concept into a six-stage pipeline, beginning with self-supervised pre-training on unlabeled data (Phase 1), followed by fine-tuning on labels (Phase 2), generating pseudo-labels (Phase 3), and finally refining representations with semi-supervised methods (Phase 4).*
+*Figure 5: The multi-phase training strategy, adapted from CA-TCC [7].
+CoFT extends this concept into a six-stage pipeline.*

--   **Stage 1: `self_supervised`**: Both branches are pre-trained for 40 epochs on unlabeled data using their respective contrastive losses (Temporal and Frequency).
-There is no interaction between the branches; they learn independently.
+-   **Stage 1: `self_supervised`**: Both branches are pre-trained for 40 epochs on unlabeled data using their respective contrastive losses.
+There is no interaction between the branches.
 -   **Stage 2: `train_linear_{p}`**: A linear classifier is trained on top of each frozen encoder to assess the quality of the learned representations using a percentage `p` of labels.
-This provides a baseline measure of each expert's individual capability.
 -   **Stage 3: `ft_{p}`**: The full model is fine-tuned using the complete hybrid loss function (Equation 3.1) on the labeled data.
 This is the first stage where co-training occurs.
--   **Stage 4: `gen_pseudo_labels`**: The fine-tuned model from Stage 3 is used to generate high-confidence pseudo-labels for the unlabeled data pool.
-A prediction is accepted only if its softmax probability exceeds 0.95 and both branches agree on the predicted class.
+-   **Stage 4: `gen_pseudo_labels`**: The fine-tuned model from Stage 3 is used to generate high-confidence pseudo-labels (softmax probability > 0.95) for the unlabeled data.
--   **Stage 5: `SupCon`**: The encoders are further refined using the Supervised Contrastive Loss (Equation 2.2) on the combined set of original labels and high-quality pseudo-labels.
-This step creates more discriminative and tightly-clustered representations.
+-   **Stage 5: `SupCon`**: The encoders are further refined using the Supervised Contrastive Loss on the combined set of original labels and pseudo-labels.
--   **Stage 6: `train_linear_SupCon_{p}`**: Finally, the encoders are frozen again, and a new linear classifier is trained from scratch on top of the refined representations.
-This model's performance on the test set is reported as the final result.
+-   **Stage 6: `train_linear_SupCon_{p}`**: Finally, the encoders are frozen again, and a new linear classifier is trained from scratch on top of the refined representations to produce the final result.

 ### 3.5.4 Data Augmentation

-CoFT employed a curated set of effective and computationally efficient augmentations for both domains, based on the finding that simple, deterministic augmentations provided a better performance-to-complexity ratio.
+CoFT employed a curated set of effective and computationally efficient augmentations for both domains.

--   **Temporal Domain**: Adopted the effective augmentations from the CA-TCC baseline: **Jittering** (adding Gaussian noise), **Scaling** (multiplying the signal by a random scalar), and **Cropping** (selecting a random sub-sequence).
+-   **Temporal Domain**: Adopted the effective augmentations from the CA-TCC baseline: **Jittering**, **Scaling**, and **Cropping**.
--   **Frequency Domain**: A conservative approach was used to avoid corrupting diagnostic patterns.
-Augmentations were designed to mimic realistic signal artifacts: **FFT-Domain Noise Injection** (simulating electrical interference and sensor noise) and **Selective Frequency Masking** (mimicking motion artifacts or hardware filtering effects).
-This strategy creates diverse views for contrastive learning while maintaining the integrity of the underlying signal characteristics.
+-   **Frequency Domain**: A conservative approach was used to avoid corrupting diagnostic patterns, designed to mimic realistic signal artifacts: **FFT-Domain Noise Injection** and **Selective Frequency Masking**.

 ---